Why Do I Feel Like a Roommate in My Marriage?

 It’s Not Too Late to Move From Feeling Like Roommates in Your Marriage to Feeling Like Romantic Partners Again

-You are halfway there once you decide to carve out time on your calendars and choose your program.
+You are halfway to your journey on getting out of the roommate phase of marriage once you decide to carve out time on your calendars and choose your program.

 We tend to think about the past and why we didn’t do something earlier, but we forget to think about the future, and why now is a good time to take action.
 If your spouse feels like a roommate right now, it’s time to try something new starting today.